We recently spent 5 days with our whole family at Center Parcs and realised there were many questions new timers might be asking.

 Robin Hoods Wheelgate Park is a fun-filled activity park filled with rides, activities and animals for all the family to enjoy.
-Just a short 14 minutes drive from Center Parcs Sherwood Forest it is something you can do at any time and really have a great day out.
+Just a short 14-minute drive from Center Parcs Sherwood Forest it is something you can do at any time and really have a great day out.

 Brougham Castle located 2 miles south of Penrith is a medieval building.
 Founded by Robert I de Vieuxpont in the early 13th Century.
-Is it part of the English Heritage organisation and is a wonderful place to visit.
-It has the beautiful rivers of Eamont and Lowther running by making it a picturesque place to visit.
+The rivers of Eamont and Lowther running make it an incredibly picturesque place to visit.

 Lakeland Bird Of Prey Centre is a great place to head if you love birds and birds of prey.
 You can watch the birds fly and even take part in flying lessons.
 You can see anything from owls to falcons and even vultures and eagles.
 Just a short drive of 18 minutes, 8.5 miles from Center Parcs Whinfell Forest it is perfect to go and explore.

 Winderwath Gardens is a tranquil and peaceful area to visit, privately owned by Jane Pollock.
 The Gardens boast of unique and mature trees from Wellingtonia, Cut Leaf Beech and Cedar.
 This is a great place if you enjoy seeing new and interesting flowers or just enjoy exploring gardens.
 Not somewhere I would take smaller children.